 Communication, Partnership, and Teamwork

 Pharmaceutical medicine and pharmaceutical physicians need to communicate effectively and with integrity the work they are engaged in during a PHE.
 This FPM webinar series is one contribution to the need to share knowledge and best practices during the COVID-19 pandemic.
 It also intends to demonstrate how working in partnership across disciplines and sectors, with public health professionals and patients, improves science, accelerates outcomes, and promotes integrity.
 Pharmaceutical medicine is a global discipline and this webinar series provides a platform for global sharing, learning, and cooperation.
 Eventually, teamwork across the profession, with other professions, with patients, and public health workers is necessary to address PHEs.
 We need to share the research, share the data, share the knowledge, and share the public health outcomes we jointly realise.

 Ultimately, trust is at the core of medical practice, at the core of the physician’s engagement in the development of medicines and vaccines, and the basis upon which physicians and patients can engage and address the fight against disease.
 Pharmaceutical medicine is a constant involvement with trust: by ensuring the safety, efficacy, and quality of medicines; by promoting integrity through the research environment; and by being a champion of the patient’s needs and the public health’s interests.
-This FPM Webinar Series is dedicated to the promotion of trust in pharmaceutical medicine through communicating, sharing, and acting on the knowledge we have and the ambitions towards which we jointly strive.
+This FPM Webinar Series was dedicated to the promotion of trust in pharmaceutical medicine through communicating, sharing, and acting on the knowledge we have and the ambitions towards which we jointly strive.

 For more information about the work of the FPM Ethics and Practice Committee, or any questions about this webinar series, please email email@example.com